Salemeff/QA-Portfolio/README.md

-# QA-Portfolio
-A track of my Quality Assurance journey beginning from the days of Coursera
+Manual Software Testing of the TEQ Reservoir Hub Website.